SadiyaSyeda/meal-delights/README.md

 -   **Models**: Contains data models such as  `MealCategory`,  `Meal`, and  `DessertDetail`.
 -   **View Models**: Holds view models like  `DessertViewModel`,  `MealCategoriesViewModel`, and  `DessertDetailsViewModel`.
 -   **Views**: SwiftUI views for displaying meals, categories, and meal details.
+-   **Network**: A flexible network client architecture that supports async/await for making API requests, with reusable components for different endpoints and error handling.
+-   **Image Caching**: Implements image caching to reduce redundant network requests and improve performance when loading images across the app.
 -   **Tests**: Unit tests for view models and network interactions using mock data.

 ### Preview Configuration